skip to main content

 4. Credit union payday alternative loans

-It’s required that you be a member of a federal credit union in order to receive a credit union payday alternative loan.
+It’s required to be a member of a federal credit union to receive a credit union payday alternative loan.
 These loans can be paid off in monthly installments and have an interest cap of 28%.

 5. Car title loans